datatorch/documentation/docs/agents/actions.md

 # Actions

-Actions are individual tasks that you can combine to create jobs and customize your flows.
+Actions are individual tasks that you can combine to create jobs and customize your pipelines.
 You can create your own actions, or use and customize actions shared by the DataTorch community.

 You can create actions by writing custom code that interacts with your